d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 we can express this as $\mathbf{x} \in \mathbb{R}^n$.
 The length of a vector is commonly called the *dimension* of the vector.

-As with an ordinary Python array, we can access the length of an `ndarray` by calling Python's built-in `len()` function.
+As with an ordinary Python array, we can access the length of a tensor by calling Python's built-in `len()` function.

 ```{.python .input}